How To Get Your Product in Target: 8 Steps To Take

 Step 5: Set Up EDI for Purchase Orders

 Target also requires merchants to use an electronic data interchange (EDI) to receive and process purchase orders (POs).
-This allows you to manage orders and related expenses.
+This allows you and the company to seamlessly manage orders and related expenses.

 Step 6: Get GS1 UPC Codes

-Target requires use of the standard GS1 UPC barcodes, which includes a global trade item number (GTIN), universal product code (UPC), and GS1 company prefix as shown below.
+Target requires the use of the standard GS1 UPC barcodes, which include a global trade item number (GTIN), universal product code (UPC), and GS1 company prefix, as shown below.
+These codes allow your products to be uniquely identified throughout the supply chain, aiding in visibility and traceability.

 Step 7: Prepare Your Pitch